vtex/shoreline/styleguides/admin/documentation/table/sortable.md

 ## directions

-Define in which sorting order the table will be sorted.
+Defines the sorting order of the table.
-It accept's an array with `ASC` and `DSC` as possible values.
+It accepts an array with `ASC` and `DSC` as possible values.
-You can pass an array with two or one sorting direction, if you pass an array with only one sorting direction the table will only sort in one direction.
+You can pass an array with one or two sorting directions.
+If you pass an array with only one sorting direction the table will only sort in one direction.

 ## reducer